StlcThe Simply Typed Lambda-Calculus

 where "'[' x ':=' s ']' t" := (subst x s t) (in custom stlc).

-Note on notations: You might be wondering why we need parentheses around the substitution notation in the above definition, and why do we need to redefine the substitution notation in the stlc custom grammar.
+Note on notations: You might be wondering why we need parentheses around the substitution notation in the above definition, and why we need to redefine the substitution notation in the stlc custom grammar.
 The reason is that reserved notations in definitions have to be defined in the general Coq grammar (and not a custom one like stlc).
-This restriction only applies to the subst definition, that is before the where ... part.
+This restriction only applies to the subst definition -- that is, before the where ... part.
 From now on, using the substitution notation in the stlc custom grammar doesn't need any curly braces.

 For example...